 - Lunchables: super easy to pack and always a great option regardless of how old you are.

-Sunscreen | Even though there are plenty of trees in Yosemite, there are many areas or parts of hikes that are exposed and shadeless.
+- Sunscreen | Even though there are plenty of trees in Yosemite, there are many areas or parts of hikes that are exposed and shadeless.
 Be sure to bring plenty of sunscreen.
 Make sure you have a face sunscreen or a hat as well.
 Hiking down Half Dome in the summer is known to be brutally hot and exposed to the sun.
 Protect yourself!

 - Bug Spray | Summertime in Yosemite means the bugs come out to play.
 Sawyer carries the best insect repellent on the market.

 - Hat | A wide-brimmed sun hat can double as sun protection to your face and neck.
 Here are a few stylish yet effective options for men and women.
 For added protection, I’d recommend a sun hat with a neck cape.

-Sunglasses | Similar to sunscreen, you should bring a pair of sunglasses to protect your eyes from the sun.
+- Sunglasses | Similar to sunscreen, you should bring a pair of sunglasses to protect your eyes from the sun.

-Hiking Boots | Hiking boots are the way to go with Half Dome.
+- Hiking Boots | Hiking boots are the way to go with Half Dome.
 Instead of simply wearing sneakers, consider hiking boots.
 They not only provide better protection for stepping on all of the rocks at Yosemite, but you’ll find yourself slipping a lot less on waterfall mist, dirt, and loose gravel.
 Trust me, it’s easier to hop around and walk on rocks with the extra traction provided by hiking boots as opposed to running shoes.
-Lowa Renegades are my go-to pair for life, I highly recommend.
+Lowa Renegades are my go-to pair for life, I highly recommend them.

 - Sandals | Birkenstocks make for the best sandals for the car ride home.
 It’ll be great to have these in the car after a long day of hiking.

-First Aid Kit | A compact first aid kit is essential for any national park trip.
+- First Aid Kit | A compact first aid kit is essential for any national park trip.
 You can pack it with you in your daypack and it won’t take up too much space.
 It’s better to be prepared in case you have any mishaps on your adventures.
 This one is as compact as it gets and is super easy to carry.

-Flashlight | Pack a flashlight or headlamp in case it’s still pitch black when you start hiking.
+- Flashlight | Pack a flashlight or headlamp in case it’s still pitch black when you start hiking.
 Check out my favorite tried and trusted all-weather flashlight.

-Permit | Don’t forget to bring your permit for the park ranger to check off!
+- Permit | Don’t forget to bring your permit for the park ranger to check off!
 Otherwise, you will not be able to climb the cables and summit Half Dome.

 And there you have it, my top tips for hiking Half Dome.
 If you adhere to these recommendations and tips, I’m sure you’ll be super prepared on the day of your hike and have quite an enjoyable time.
 Happy hiking!